“Is SEO worth it?” and “Is SEO dead?” are questions I get regularly as the owner of a digital agency.

-Our pillar content like the highly effective ads page is another example of great content marketing.
+Our pillar content like the Best Facebook Ads page is another example of great content marketing.

-If you’ve seen examples of great content marketing amplified through social media channels and want to know if that would work for you, contact us today for a free strategy session.
+If you’ve seen examples of great content marketing amplified through social media channels and want to know if that would work for you, contact us today.

 If you’d prefer to make sales and generate leads faster than waiting for your website to rank high on Google with SEO, then request a proposal.